 The purpose of a payment gateway is the take transactions that originated in a card not present location, such as through a web browser or mobile phone and securely transfer the card account information to the payment processor.
 Payment gateways are able to process secure transactions by encrypting the card account information upon receipt and sending it through their secure servers to the appropriate payment processor.

 How a Payment Gateway works

-Upon check out of the shopping cart, the cardholder account information is encrypted using a secure XML file and sent through a SSL connection, securely connecting the customer web browser or mobile devise to the payment gateway.
-At the payment gateway, the cardholder data deciphered and sent through a second SSL connection to the card issuing banks or associations for authorization requests using the financial industry message standard.
+Upon checkout of the shopping cart, the cardholder account information is encrypted using a secure XML file and sent through a SSL connection, securely connecting the customer's web browser or mobile device to the payment gateway.
+At the payment gateway, the cardholder data is deciphered and sent through a second SSL connection to the card issuing banks or associations for authorization requests using the financial industry message standard.

 At the conclusion of the day, the payment gateway will send out a list of the pending authorizations, known as the batch, to the card issuing banks requesting settlement of customer funds.
 This batching process is usually an automated, nightly occurrence allowing merchants the ability to edit authorizations, such as adding tips, voiding charges or issuing refunds, prior to finalizing the request.